 Excused late arrivals are recorded on the student's report card.
 They are included with the student's total tardies on the report card.
+The following tardies are considered excused:

 - Medical or dental appointments - Tutoring or speech appointments

 2. Unexcused Tardies